ayushmak7/ActiveDirectoryHomeLab/README.md

 Step 2: Installing & Configuring Windows 10 (Client) on Oracle VirtualBox
 1. Install Windows 10 on the second VM.
-2. Assign a static IP or configure DHCP to use the Domain Controller's IP as the DNS server.
+2. Assign a static IP (Internal) or configure DHCP to use the Domain Controller's IP as the DNS server.
 3. Join Windows 10 to the Domain:
   - Go to Settings → System → About → Rename this PC (Advanced settings)
-  - Click Change → Select Domain
+  - Click Change → Enter Computer name as "CLIENT1"
-  - Enter homelab.local and provide domain admin credentials (Administrator account).
+  - Select Domain and enter "mydomain.com" and provide domain admin credentials (Administrator account)
-Restart the VM.
+  - Restart the VM.